AndreasThinks/FastCalendar/README.md

 - Customizable title and about section
 - Social media links integration
 - Static logo display
-- About section with markdown support
+- Markdown support for event descriptions and about section

 ## Prerequisites